-4. Stay Current By Optimizing
+5. Stay Current By Optimizing

 Not only does that mean doing your research and staying on top of trending topics as mentioned in step one but this also means optimizing your older posts.
 Whether you wrote a blog last month or three years ago they’re considered “old” now.
 As more and more businesses understand the importance of content and more begin to blog the competition gets fierce.
-Not only will optimizing your older content give you that leg up you need it will also give your readers the most up to date information they’re looking for.
+Not only will optimizing your older content give you that leg up you need it will also give your readers the most up-to-date information they’re looking for.

 When optimizing your posts here are some tips to keep in mind:

-- Review your analytics: Your analytics will give you a great deal of insight into which of your older blog posts are already performing well.
+- Review your Analytics: Your analytics will give you a great deal of insight into which of your older blog posts are already performing well.
 Take a look at those high-performing posts and start generating a new list of keywords to target.

-- Make noticeable improvements: The whole goal behind optimizing your old content is to provide readers with the information they seek and to also out-rank your competitors, right?
+- Make Noticeable Improvements: The whole goal behind optimizing your old content is to provide readers with the information they seek and to also out-rank your competitors, right?
 Right.
 So when optimizing your posts it’s important that you make noticeable improvements to the content.
-This includes building upon what you’ve already done and making your content even better than whats already out there.
-Also consider adding in new links to either outside resources or to other relevant blog posts of yours before republishing.
+This includes building upon what you’ve already done and making your content even better than what’s already out there.
+Also, consider adding in new links to either outside resources or to other relevant blog posts of yours before republishing.

-- Re-share: Although we hope you’ve already shared these older posts on your social media channels in the past it’s not a bad idea to re-share them again once you’ve updated and re-published the content.
+- Re-Share: Although we hope you’ve already shared these older posts on your social media channels in the past it’s not a bad idea to re-share them again once you’ve updated and re-published the content.

-- Change your CTAs: After reviewing your analytics, maybe your getting a lot of views but not clicks or conversions.
+- Change your CTAs: After reviewing your analytics, maybe you’re getting a lot of views but not clicks or conversions.
 Consider changing the language of the CTA to ensure it resonates better with those who are seeking that type of content and information.

-- Keep that editorial calendar: We’re not saying you can throw your editorial calendar out the window and just start optimizing old posts.
+- Keep that Editorial Calendar: We’re not saying you can throw your editorial calendar out the window and just start optimizing old posts.
 Optimizing should be just one small piece of your overall blogging and content strategy.
 There is a balance between optimizing old and creating new, which you will have to determine.
 At Twenty Over Ten, we try to make it a habit to optimize at least one piece of older content once a week.